lukemartinlogan/recipe-manager/ai-prompts/phase6.md

 The set of all labels should be compiled into a markdown file by searching all recipes in the recipe folder.

 Labels should appear as a section containing checkboxes for each label.
 It does not need to be in the main menu, but should appear as the first section.

+Implement a method to link to other recipes by the name of their markdown file.
+For example, coconut curry may have a section called "Sides" that recommends sides to cook along with the recipe

+Make it so when something is crossed off the grocery list, it will go to the bottom of the grocery list.

+Also make it so that I can change the quantity of meals in the meal section of the grocery list.